'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 Ram arrived in the morning on time and gave me one of the best massages of my life.

-It went on for two hours and I paid him well, above what he asked for.
-From then on I asked him to come every 3-4 days.
+It went on for two hours, and I paid him well, above what he asked for.

 During the massage, we talked very little.
 Even so, we came to like each other.

-Ram was a truly beautiful and humble man with a good heart and the serious manners of a person of culture.
+Ram was a truly beautiful and humble man with a good heart

 After several weeks of seeing him regularly, Ram invited me to come and visit where he lived,